spotfiresoftware/tibco-streaming-samples/modelops/mlaas/amazon-rekognition/README.md

 ## Obtain Authentication Information from Amazon

-After getting the project created in TIBCO ModelOps, now you need to get the authentication information from Amazon to call the Comprehend service.
+After getting the project created in Spotfire ModelOps, now you need to get the authentication information from Amazon to call the Comprehend service.
 The sample uses federated user access in which a user access and secret key are provided in addition to the role ARN to assume in order to access the Amazon Comprehend service.
 The [Authentication and access control for Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/auth-and-access-control.html) article can help you find the authentication method that will work for your environment.
 The exact steps for you may vary based on what privileges you have in Amazon and how your account is configured.

 These instructions do not provide information for all Amazon authentication scenarios.
 The important piece is to get a session from Amazon using the boto3 python library.
 Some useful links from the Amazon Boto3 documentation are [Boto3 Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) and [Boto3 Session reference](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html).

 ## Modify the Python script with authentication keys

-Back in TIBCO ModelOps, select the amazon_rekognition_model for editing (click or select it).
+Back in Spotfire ModelOps, select the amazon_rekognition_model for editing (click or select it).
 Modify the aws_access_keyIn, aws_secret_keyIn, aws_rolearn (role to assume) and aws_region variables with the values obtained in the step above:

 ```python
 aws_access_keyIn="ENTER_YOUR_AWS_ACCESS_KEY_HERE"